Sumo Deadlift vs Conventional – Introduction

 Because the wide stance allows you to maintain a more upright torso, reducing the moment arm, which is the distance between the weight and your base of support.

-If you have issues with your lower back, the barbell sumo deadlift could be your best choice.
+If you have issues with your lower back, the barbell sumo deadlift could be the better choice.

 While both exercises involve both of these muscle groups, the more bent over position in conventional deadlifts means that they tend to work the hamstrings and glutes more.